dabyr/VisStim/README.md

 # VisStim

-Visual stimuli written in PsychoPy2 for use in viusal neuroscience experiments.
+Visual stimuli written in PsychoPy2 for use in visual neuroscience experiments.